The only way to minimize the annoyance of car repair is to choose a high-quality

 no correlation between AAA approval and scores on our surveys of area consumers.

-The AAA-approved shops evaluated on our Ratings Tables rated about
+on our Ratings Tables rated slightly lower than non-approved shops

-Many good shops use certain procedures to foster communication with customers
+Many good shops have procedures to foster good communication with customers

-for a ride to point out symptoms that are not easily explained.
-A nationwide
+technician for a ride to point out symptoms that are not easily explained;

-were about one-third lower if a customer had dealt with the repair technician
+lower if a customer had dealt with the repair technician rather than a

 Also ask if the shop will let you test drive your car before you pay your